5 Melbourne pizza spots you have to try (2019 edition)

-Crave Pizza and Pasta, South Yarra
+Crave Pizza and Pasta, South Yarra (Now closed)

 Barely more than a coffee window sized unit, Crave manage to squeeze seating for 10 and tons of personality into their teeny-tiny space.
 From drool-worthy antipasto boards, to freshly topped pizzas it’s so much more than you would ever expect!
 Backed-up by a team of staff who will go out of their way to make sure you have a great time – even if you just pop in to grab a take away – it’s an all round excellent experience.